 |Serving size: 1 cup|

 |Fat 1 g||2%|

 |Fiber 2 g||8%|

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

-As amazing as this recipe smells and tastes though, as promised, I offer you some healthier alternatives if you're interested.
-Surprisingly, both apple cider and caramel can be made easily from home,even by those not familiar with making their own ingredients.
+As amazing as this recipe smells and tastes though, as promised, everything tastes better when it's homemade.
+I offer you some healthier alternatives if you're interested.
+Surprisingly, apple cider, caramel, and even whipped cream can be made easily from home, even by those not familiar with making their own ingredients.

 For homemade apple cider, all you need is fresh apples and water.
 For the purpose of our recipe, we are also going to toss in some cinnamon and cloves (or allspice, whichever you have on hand).
 If you have a juicer, then this process will be even easier.
 It takes anywhere between 3-6 apples to get a single cup of apple juice (Oster.com), and we need two cups for this recipe.
 Pour your two cups of fresh apple juice, 1 tsp of cinnamon and 1 tsp of allspice (or 1/4 tsp of cloves) into a pot and bring it to a boil.
 Turn the heat to low and simmer for 5-20 minutes, depending on how strong you like your apple cider, and then strain into your favorite mug to enjoy.